-Spend your free time getting to know Barcelona through IES Internships-organized cultural events and optional field trips which typically include Costa Brava, Valencia, and Tarragona.
+Spend your free time getting to know Barcelona and its surroundings through IES Internships-organized cultural events and optional field trips to places like Costa Brava, Valencia, and Tarragona.

 After you are admitted, refer to the Travel Dates section of the Predeparture Information in your MyIESabroad account before booking travel.

 While working in Barcelona, you will enroll in a required 1- or 6-credit academic internship seminar with other IES interns.
-You'll learn about and discuss:
+Topics include:

-You also can enroll in an optional 3-credit Spanish language course taught at the IES Abroad Center.
+You also can enroll in an optional 3-credit Spanish language course taught at the IES Barcelona Center.

 This is a list of planned course offerings.
 A final list of course offerings will be made available to you in your MyIESabroad account.